 Community Health Worker – Certification

-Community healthcare workers are often responsible for the health of community members who may not be cared for by traditional medical institutions including culturally diverse populations and underserved community members.
-Community healthcare workers often provide some basic direct services as well, such as first aid and some health screenings.
-In addition to the Community Healthcare Worker A.A.S. degree, a five-month certification option is also offered in the spring semester for people who have a minimum of one year experience in a medical field.
+Community Health Workers are often responsible for the health of community members who may not be cared for by traditional medical institutions including culturally diverse populations and underserved community members.
+Community Health Workers often provide some basic direct services as well, such as first aid and some health screenings.
+In addition to the Community Health Worker A.A.S. degree, a five-month certification option is also offered for people who have a minimum of one year experience in a medical field.
 Please see the course outline below for certification details.